saopicc/DDFacet/README.md

 ```
 Important: if you ran ```git submodule update --init --recursive``` before you may need to remove the cached SkyModel before building the docker image with ```git rm --cached SkyModel```

-## Dependencies

-From an Ubuntu 14.04 base:
+# (Users): building and installing DDFacet from an Ubuntu 14.04 base

-1. You need to pull in the radio-astro ppa:
+1. You need to add in the radio-astro ppa if you don't already have it:
 ```
 sudo add-apt-repository ppa:radio-astro/main
 ```